 FENG SHUI FOR ARTISTS.
 An introduction to the practice and philosophy of Chinese metaphysics with a focus on artists' working and living environments.
 With feng shui master, Dr Li Lee.
 Sunday November 1, 2015

 LOOSE LEAF.
-Tea ceremony and meditation with musician, Kenji Herbert.
+Tea ceremony with musician, Kenji Herbert.
 Sunday October 25, 2015

 KUNDALINI MEDITATION.
 With movement specialist, Sufi healer and poet, Luz Emma Cañas.
 Friday October 23, 2015

 SOUND BATH.
 A sonic experience with live instruments, 'bathing' you in sound frequencies known to induce alpha and theta states of deep relaxation and meditation.
 With integrative sound therapist, Nathan Thomas Martinez.
 Saturday October 17, 2015